GrzegorzPustulka/BlackJack-GUI/README.md

 Double down: Double the wager, take exactly one more card, and then stand.

 Insurance: It's a side bet, which is offered to the players when the dealer’s up card is an ace.
-Takes an additional half of the chips placed
-           It insures the player against the dealer having a ‘blackjack’ and gives them a chance to break even on the hand, if the dealer’s cards total 21.
+Takes an additional half of the chips plac                                It insures the player against the dealer having a ‘blackjack’ and gives them a chance to break even on the hand, if the dealer’s                                cards total 21.

 ## Screens shots